sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_google_big_query/partners_google_big_query.md

 When the correct table is located, click it and then select `Get Started` and then `Publish`.

 We now have a defined Dataset we can use in the next section.
+We could join other data here but we will do that later instead.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> This is a simple dataset and there are a few different workflows and options customers can use to make data available in a controlled manner for others to use in Sigma.